 - The reflow oven preheats, heats, and cools down the PCB assemblies so that the solder paste and solder balls melt and cure.
 The alloy powders form the solder joints that tightly connect the components to the PCB.

 - Lastly, the automatic optical inspection machine (AOI) scans the PCBA surface to make sure there are no significant issues.

 - If the PCB is double-sided, the PCBA will return to the SMT line to mount the other side.

-Only an x-ray machine can inspect the BGAs.
-The x-ray hits the BGA bottom, showing the solder balls so that we can compare them with the reference to make sure they are qualified for reflow soldering.
+Only an X-ray machine can inspect the BGAs.
+The x-ray hits the BGA bottom, showing the solder balls so that we can compare them with the reference to ensure they are qualified for reflow soldering.

 If you need BGA PCB manufacturing and assembly, work with the one-stop manufacturer PCBONLINE from the developing phase to bulk production.
 PCBONLINE will provide you with:

 - One-on-one BGA PCB design and engineering support throughout your project.

 - BGA PCB manufacturing and assembly from prototypes to bulk production.

 - Free IC programming.
 If your order is equal to or more than $5000, you can enjoy a free complete PCBA sample and functional testing.